xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

     LicenseAssignment license = new LicenseAssignment();
     ```

 2. Populate the object properties as shown below.
-This code assumes that you already have the product SKU ID, and that all of the available service plans will be assigned (i.e. none will be excluded).
+This code assumes that you already have the product SKU ID, and that all of the available service plans will be assigned (that is, none will be excluded).

     ```csharp
     license.SkuId = selectedProductSkuId;